-The difference between personal loan and line of credit funds
+The differences between a personal loan and a line of credit

 While personal loans and lines of credit offer similar borrowing options in some ways, they are set up differently.
 From how they accrue interest to how a borrower repays them, these credit options diverge on several important features.

 How funds are paid out